-Under Tennessee law, and for purposes of this policy, Consent cannot be obtained (i) through coercion or force, (ii) from a minor under the age of 18, except where the parties are within four years of age of one another, (iii) from a person who suffers from a mental disease or defect that renders the person incapable of appraising the nature of the person's conduct, (iv) from a person who is rendered temporarily incapable of appraising or controlling the person's conduct because of the influence of alcohol or drugs, or (v) from a person who is unconscious, asleep or otherwise physically or verbally unable to communicate unwillingness to do an act.
+For purposes of this policy, Consent cannot be obtained (i) through coercion or force, (ii) from a minor under the age of 17, except where the parties are within three years of age of one another, (iii) from a person who suffers from a mental disease or defect that renders the person incapable of appraising the nature of the person's conduct, (iv) from a person who is rendered temporarily incapable of appraising or controlling the person's conduct because of the influence of alcohol or drugs, or (v) from a person who is unconscious, asleep or otherwise physically or verbally unable to communicate unwillingness to do an act.
+Policies concerning Consent will be interpreted and construed in a manner to comply with Texas law.